 When I sit alone in a theatre and gaze into the dark space of its empty stage, I’m frequently seized by fear that this time I won’t manage to penetrate it, and I always hope that this fear will never desert me.
 Without an unending search for the key to the secret of creativity, there is no creation.
 It’s necessary always to begin again.
 And that is beautiful. ~ Josef Svoboda

 The BFA in Design and Technology offers a practical foundation in all areas of theatre production, including scenic, lighting, sound, costume and property design, technical direction, and construction.
-BFA design and tech students receive hands-on opportunities to explore interdisciplinary possibilities; experiment with, and apply new technical and conceptual knowledge; and learn both in the classroom and through production work.
-Students also enjoy opportunities to work with national and international guest artists, travelling nationally and internationally to attend workshops and exhibit work.
+BFA Design and tech students receive hands-on opportunities to explore interdisciplinary possibilities; experiment with, and apply new technical and conceptual knowledge, and learn both in the classroom and through production work.
+Students also enjoy opportunities to work with national and international guest artists, traveling nationally and internationally to attend workshops and exhibit work.
 Auburn’s BFA in Design and Technology provides a foundation for a career, not only in theatre, but in related fields such as film, television, and concert tours.

 An Auburn theatre education offers many opportunities to learn both in and outside the classroom, and we encourage our students to think locally, nationally and globally, through study abroad, participation in conferences and professional internships.
 Our technical and design faculty are active in national organizations such as the United States Institute for Theatre Technology (USITT), and international organizations such as World Stage Design (held most recently in Cardiff, Wales), and the world-renowned Prague Quadrennial.
 Our design and technical students also participate in these extraordinary opportunities to learn from and network with internationally recognized theatre artists.